A Brief History

 With its introduction to combat over the English Channel and France in 1941, the Fw 190 became an obvious game changer, requiring Allied designers to upgrade existing Spitfires and come up with better fighters in general.

 Initially, the Fw 190 had suffered at high altitudes, whereas at low and medium altitudes it was supreme.
 This racy-looking fighter also had a hidden advantage over its fellow fighters in that instead of cables and pulleys to move control surfaces, it used rigid rods and ball-bearings.
-This feature provided lighter force to move controls and more precise control.
+This feature provided reduced force needed to move controls and more precise control of the airplane.

 Heavily armed with 2 x 13mm machine guns and 4 x 20mm cannon (early models had 4 x 7.92mm machine guns and 2 x 20mm cannon), the Butcher Bird certainly earned its name.
 Its speed would be eventually increased to 426 mph to allow it to keep up with Allied fighters.

-A high-speed, high-altitude version of the Fw 190 known as the Ta 152 was designed, but only 43 were produced, which is lucky for the Allied pilots because the Ta 152 could zip along at 472 mph!
-(The Ta 152 was also armed with either 1 x 30mm cannon and 2 x 20mm cannon or 1 x 30mm cannon and 4 x 20mm cannon.)
+A high-speed, high-altitude version of the Fw 190 known as the Ta 152 was designed, but only 43 were produced, which is lucky for the Allied pilots that faced this machine because the Ta 152 could zip along at 472 mph!
+(The Ta 152 was also armed with either 1 x 30mm cannon and 2 x 20mm cannon or 1 x 30mm cannon and 4 x 20mm cannon, very heavy armament designed to take down large and rugged Allied heavy bombers.)

 Though not quite able to turn with a Spitfire, the Fw 190 did have the fastest roll rate of any WW II fighter, while its rugged build, radial engine (less vulnerable than water-cooled inline engines) and heavy firepower made it a great ground-attack fighter-bomber.